 Scoliosis refers to a condition where the spine has an S or C shape to it when looking from the back (from the side, the spine should have an S shape).
 In 4 out 5 scoliosis cases, the underlying cause is never discovered.

-While anyone can have scoliosis, it is most commonly detected in children.
+While anyone can have scoliosis, it affects mostly children.
 Scoliosis may lead to a lifetime of regular checkups from a general practitioner.
 A severe case may even lead to spinal braces or the recommendation of surgery.
 This is usually based on the degree of scoliosis.

-Each year in the US alone, about 3 million cases of scoliosis are diagnosed.
+Each year in the US alone, diagnosis of scoliosis reaches 3 million cases.
 This makes it an extremely common spine condition.
 If you are suffering from scoliosis, what do you need to know?
 First of all, it is important to realize that it may not be as difficult to determine why scoliosis happens as it seems by the fact the 80% of cases are label as idiopathic.
 Second, it is important to know that there is hope and that invasive surgeries are rarely a necessity.

 We’re going to look at a case study that will help us to link scoliosis with misalignments of the upper cervical spine (the top two bones in the neck).
 Then we will discuss why this phenomenon occurs.

 In 2010, a 15-year-old-girl turned to upper cervical chiropractic care for help with a 44-degree scoliosis.
-This degree was measured on the Cobb scale (anything over 10 degrees is considered significant enough to require medical care).
-A physical examination as well as x-rays revealed that the girl was suffering from an upper cervical misalignment.
+The Cobb scale revealed the measurement.
+(Anything over 10 degrees is significant enough to require medical care).
+The girl suffered from an upper cervical misalignment as indicated in the results of her x-rays and physical examination.

 Care was provided over the course of 4.5 years using gentle adjustments to the neck (upper cervical chiropractic is low force and doesn’t involve the popping or twisting of the spine generally associated with chiropractic care).
-During this time period, the girl was brought to an upper cervical practitioner a total of 35 times.
+During this time period, the girl received upper cervical care for a total of 35 times.

 Adjustments were only provided during 5 of those 35 visits.
 This is because upper cervical practitioners work on an as-needed basis.
 Due to the gentle nature of adjustments, the atlas (C1 vertebra) tends to hold in place longer.
 Therefore, adjustments may be spaced further apart depending on how well a particular patient’s adjustments hold.